 - Any grants paid in error or due to the provision of false information by the claimant are to be repaid to the Council.
 The Council will take recovery action again the business concerned including action through the Courts if required.

-- Businesses must have been open and trading prior to 05 November 2020 to claim a grant.
+- Businesses must have been trading prior to 01 April 2021 to claim a national lockdown closed grant.

-- Any changes to the rating list (rateable value or to the hereditament) after the first full day of national restrictions and business closures regulations came into force (05 November 2020), including changes which have been backdated to this date, will be ignored for the purposes of eligibility.
+- Any changes to the rating list (rateable value or to the hereditament) after the first full day of restrictions and business closures regulations came into force, including changes which have been backdated to this date, will be ignored for the purposes of eligibility.

-- Local Authorities are not required to adjust, pay or recover grants where the rating list is subsequently amended retrospectively to the date that restrictions began (05 November 2020).
+- Local Authorities are not required to adjust, pay or recover grants where the rating list is subsequently amended retrospectively to the date that restrictions began.

-- In cases where it was factually clear to the Local Authority on the restriction date (05 November 2020) that the rating list was inaccurate on that date, Local Authorities may withhold the grant and/or award the grant based on their view of who would have been entitled to the grant had the list been accurate.
+- In cases where it was factually clear to the Local Authority at the commencement of the restriction period that the rating list was inaccurate on that date, Local Authorities may withhold the grant and/or award the grant based on their view of who would have been entitled to the grant had the list been accurate.
 This is entirely at the discretion of the Local Authority and only intended to prevent manifest errors.

 - Covid-19 Business Support Grants are subject to tax and should be included in businesses tax returns to HMRC.

-- Businesses which have already received grant payments that equal the maximum levels of State aid permitted under the de-minimis and the Covid-19 Temporary State Aid Framework cannot receive a grant.
+- Businesses which have already received grant payments that equal the maximum levels of State Subsidy permitted under the de-minimis and the Covid-19 Temporary State Aid Framework cannot receive a grant.

 - For the avoidance of doubt, businesses that were in administration, are insolvent or where a striking-off notice has been made are not eligible for funding under this scheme.